department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/pilot-feedback/conversation-guide.md

 # Conversation Guide: St. Louis Visit to Gather Feedback on Pilot from Staff

 ## Upon arriving to the site, take notes about the setup of the clinic.
-(Particuarly important for the locations that we haven't visited yet)
+_Particuarly important for the locations that we haven't visited yet._
 - What type of care is provided?
 - What does the area look like?
 - How many MSAs/clerks are available in the clinic?